Learn how to add a cloud-based backend service to an app in minutes using Azure Mobile Services.

 You can use scripts to authorize particular activities for authenticated users.
 This tutorial demonstrates how to create and register a script that filters data query results based on a userID, to ensure that users only access data that matches their userID values.

 Push notifications let you deliver information to your app's users through tile, badge, and toast notifications.
-This topic shows you how to use the Windows Notification Service (WNS) with Mobile Services to send push notifications to an app.
+This topic shows you how to use Mobile Services to send push notifications to a Xamarin iOS app.
+In this tutorial you add push notifications using the Apple Push Notification service (APNS).

 You can use Notification Hubs to efficiently route push notification messages to millions of users simultaneously.
 This article shows the basics of using Notification Hubs with Mobile Services.